entropic-dev/boltzmann/docs/content/reference/03-middleware.md

 example.route = 'POST /example'
 export async function example (context) {
   // if body.id isn't a uuid, this throws a 400 Bad request error,
-  // otherwise it `id` will be a string containing a uuid: const { id } = await context.body
+  // otherwise `id` is a string containing a uuid: const { id } = await context.body
 }